PFOA, PFOS, PFAS

 A Lot of Letters, Let's Talk Numbers

 Products manufactured years ago still expose people to these contaminants.
 This includes products that have been discarded that were possibly even exposed to a water supply.
-Some claim that the chemical was released directly into the water supply by companies trying to hide the effects.

 Perfluoroalykyl Substances – Say What?

 Let’s back it up a little.
-Perfluoroctanesulfonic acid (PFOS) and Perfluorooctanoic acid (PFOA) are man-made chemicals that were widely used in many products, including non-stick cookware, until the 2000’s.
-“For many years, chemicals with unknown toxicities, such as PFAS’s, were allowed to be used and released to the environment, and we now have to face the severe consequences,” said Xindi Hu, the lead Harvard researcher that found that at least 6.5 million Americans were receiving water that exceeded federally recommended levels.
+Perfluoroctanesulfonic acid (PFOS) and Perfluorooctanoic acid (PFOA) are man-made chemicals that were widely used in many products, including non-stick cookware, until the 2000s.
+“For many years, chemicals with unknown toxicities, such as PFAS, were allowed to be used and released to the environment, and we now have to face the severe consequences,” said Xindi Hu, the lead Harvard researcher that found that at least 6.5 million Americans were receiving water that exceeded federally recommended levels.

-The EPA has established a Lifetime Health Advisory (LHA) of 70 parts per trillion for PFAS’s.
+The EPA has established a Lifetime Health Advisory (LHA) of 70 parts-per-trillion for PFAS.
 That’s a number that may not make a lot of sense to the average person, but what’s important to note is that LHA’s are NOT drinking water standards.
 According to the EPA, “Unlike drinking water standards, health advisories are not regulations, are not legally enforceable, and are subject to change as new information becomes available.
 However, they reflect our assessment of the current peer-reviewed science on the health effects for particular contaminants, and they provide important uniform technical guidance to state, local and tribal governments and drinking water system operators so that they can determine if concentrations of chemicals in tap water from public utilities are safe for drinking and other use.”